tufts-ai-robotics-group/locobot/README.md

 to obtain the pickup pose for the cricket ball in the scene.
 Feel free to change the name of the object in the script located in the debug func.

-It will print the pickup pose in the terminal, as well as the pickup pose plus the location of the object to `/locobot/estimated_pickup_pose` and `/debug/obj_loc` to aid visualization and debugging in rviz.
+It start running and will continuously print the pickup pose in the terminal.
+It will also publish the pickup pose plus the location of the object to `/locobot/estimated_pickup_pose` and `/debug/obj_loc` to aid visualization and debugging in rviz.